Umajin/vscode-umajin-lang/README.md

 ### Log output highlighting and filtering

-Here is a sample of log output highlighting settings based on log level:
+Here is a sample of log output highlighting settings based on log levels and one rule to highligh personal log messages:

 ```json
 {